zestia/ember-select-box/README.md

 ## API

-The select boxes that come with this addon exposes an API to you as an argument to action handlers like so:
+This addon exposes the select box's API to you as an argument to action handlers like so:

 ```handlebars
 {{select-box on-select=(action "selectedAnOption")}}